Icelandic Glacial: History

-Founded in 2004 by Icelandic entrepreneur Jón Ólafsson, Icelandic Glacial began exporting in 2005.
-In 2007, Anheuser-Busch InBev acquired a 20% ownership stake and became the exclusive U.S. distributor.
+Icelandic Glacial was founded in 2004 by Icelandic entrepreneur Jón Ólafsson.
+The company began exporting its product internationally in 2005.
+In July 2007, Anheuser-Busch InBev acquired a 20% ownership stake in the company and became the exclusive U.S. distributor.
+By 2011, following a $40 million equity funding round, Anheuser-Busch InBev had converted its debt and raised its ownership stake to 23.3%.